DocTyp/DocTyp.github.io/README.md

 - `[X] Checked`
 - `[ ] Unchecked`

-*Ordered Lists increment automatically. e.g. No need for 1., 2., 3., ...*
+*Ordered Lists increment automatically. e.g. No need for a., b., c., ...*

 ----